Changes To Your Poop During Pregnancy (Everything You Need to Know)

-Most women know that labor is going to hurt, but many are not warned about that first bowel movement postpartum.
-Throughout pregnancy, progesterone and iron supplements make constipation a persistent issue, but during labor while your cervix dilated, the bowel and rectum may be stretched and squashed, making pooping afterwards difficult and causing pain and cramping.
-Postpartum painkillers may exacerbate this issue further, so you'll likely be prescribed stool softeners.
+Most women know that labor will hurt, but many are not warned that the first bowel movement postpartum is also quite painful.
+Throughout pregnancy, progesterone and iron supplements make constipation a persistent issue.
+In addition, during labor, while your cervix dilates, the bowel and rectum may be stretched and squashed, making initial bowel movements post-birth painful.

 Want to learn more about your pregnancy and how your baby is growing and changing each day?
 Check out our Pregnancy Day-by-Day Tracker.